 - PARENTAL ALCOHOLISM OR DRUG ADDICTION: this puts the child at risk of various forms of abuse and increases the likelihood that he will be neglected (emotionally, physically, or both).
 It also increases the likelihood of conflict within the family.

-- AN UNPREDICTABLE AND FEAR INDUCING ATMOSPHERE: for example, the parent may be inconsistent with their child, meaning the child can never be sure as to how his parents will respond to his various behaviours.
+- AN UNPREDICTABLE AND FEAR INDUCING ATMOSPHERE: for example, the parent may be inconsistent with their child, meaning the child can never be sure as to how his parents will respond to his various behaviors.
 Or the parent might be violent towards the child, or prone to outbursts of extreme rage.

 - A HIGH LEVEL OF CONFLICT WITHIN THE FAMILY: this may be verbal or physical (although, of course, a certain amount of conflict within families is inevitable, particularly when children within the family reach adolescence).
 If a child is living in an atmosphere of chronic conflict it can have myriad negative effects.
 For example, six-month-old babies exposed to such an environment show physiological signs of distress (raised heart rate).
 Also, young children up to about the age of five years display various signs of distress including crying, withdrawal, acting out and freezing.
-Further, children aged from six to seventeen years of age display signs of emotional and behavioural distress (e.g. aggression, anxiety, depression, criminality and impaired school performance.
+Further, children aged from six to seventeen years of age display signs of emotional and behavioral distress (e.g. aggression, anxiety, depression, criminality and impaired school performance.
 (Harold et al., 2001).

 - PERFECTIONISM: for example, if one or both parents place excessive demands upon the child to constantly achieve excellence in a particular activity or activities, causing the child to experience damaging levels of stress and anxiety.